salcedoe/MtMdocs/docs/dataWrangling/tidyData.md

 </div>

-While this organization is relatively easy to read and understand (for a human), it is not considered tidy data because the variables are not organized in columns, which makes it difficult to analyze the data.
+While this organization is relatively easy to read and understand (for a human), it is not considered tidy data because the variables are not organized in columns and values are spread across three tables.
+This messy data organization makes it difficult to analyze the data.

 The tidy way to organize this data would be as  follows: